-Indicator title Business Education programs conducted to consumers Definition Interactive sessions conducted to guide SMMEs and informal business of the obligation imposed by the Consumer Protection Act.
+Indicator title Business Education programs conducted for consumers Definition Interactive sessions conducted to guide SMMEs, and informal business of the obligation imposed by the Consumer Protection Act.
 These programmes will be conducted through workshops, seminars and webinars.
-Source of data or Attendance registers, confirmation by the host, meeting information screenshots, minutes, notes, and transcripts.
-Method of calculation/ A simple count of business awareness programmes assessment conducted Means of verification Attendance registers, confirmation by the host, meeting screenshots, minutes, notes, and transcripts.
+Source of data or Attendance registers, invitations by the host, meeting information screenshots, minutes, notes, and transcripts.
+Method of calculation/ A simple count of business awareness programmes assessment conducted Means of verification Attendance registers, invitations by the host, meeting screenshots, minutes, notes, and transcripts.
 Assumptions Target will be achieved.
 Disaggregation of N/A beneficiaries Spatial transformation N/A (where applicable) Calculation type Cumulative (year-end) Reporting cycle Annually Desired performance Target will be achieved or exceeded.
-Indicator Responsibility Divisional Head: Education and Advocacy
+Indicator Responsibility Divisional Head: Education and Advocacy and SMME support

-7.15 TID15: Advocacy interventions in metros and district municipalities for industrial development and SMME support
+7.14 TID15: Advocacy interventions in municipalities for industrial development and SMME support

-Table 29: TID15: Advocacy interventions in metros and district municipalities for industrial development and SMME support
+Table 29: TID15: Advocacy interventions in municipalities for industrial development

+Indicator title Advocacy interventions in municipalities for industrial development and SMME support

-Indicator title Advocacy interventions in metros and district municipalities for industrial development and SMME support Definition The indicator refers to the NCC undertaking more efficient, predictable, and sustainable local economic environment through harmonised consumer protection interventions on business education and awareness in all the 8 metros and 44 district municipalities Source of data or information The indicator will be reported to EXCO on a quarterly basis.
-Achievement of this target is demonstrated by the report submitted to EXCO.
-Method of calculation/ assessment A simple count.
+Definition The indicator refers to the NCC undertaking more efficient, predictable, and sustainable local economic environment through harmonised consumer protection interventions on business education and awareness in municipalities

+Source of data or The indicator will be reported to EXCO on a quarterly basis.

+information Achievement of this target is demonstrated by the report

+submitted to EXCO.

+Method of calculation/ A simple count.

+assessment

 Means of verification A completed report, which includes the date, time, location, and results.

-Assumptions Target will be achieved Disaggregation of beneficiaries N/A Spatial transformation (where applicable) N/A Calculation type Cumulative (year-end)
+Assumptions Target will be achieved

+Disaggregation of N/A

+beneficiaries

+Spatial transformation N/A

+(where applicable)

+Calculation type Cumulative (year-end)

-Indicator title Advocacy interventions in metros and district municipalities for industrial development and SMME support Reporting cycle Annually Desired performance Target will be achieved or exceeded.
+Reporting cycle Annually

+Desired performance Target will be achieved or exceeded.

 Indicator Responsibility Divisional Head: Education and Advocacy

-7.16 TID16: Joint Initiatives Conducted
+7.15 TID16: Joint Initiatives Conducted